home-assistant-tutorials/04.toggle-card-vanilla-js/README.md

 ## Prerequisites

-* tutorial 03: Hello world card plus you found your approach to reload `card.js`
+* tutorial 03: Hello world card plus
-* inside the dashboard
+* you found your approach to reload `card.js` inside the dashboard
+* you know haw to add a resource and a card

 ## Setup